connectedhealthcities/connectedhealthcities/north-west-coast/building-capacity-phds/phd-dealing-with-spatial-misalignment-to-model-the-relationship-between-deprivation-and-life-expectancy-in-liverpool-a-model-based-geostatistical-approach.md

 level: 4.8.3
 parent: north-west-coast/building-capacity-phds
 resources:
-  - file: /assets/north-west-coast/Section 4.8.3_Dealing with spatial misalignment to model the relationship between deprivation and life expectancy.pdf
+  - path: /assets/north-west-coast/Section 4.8.3_Dealing with spatial misalignment to model the relationship between deprivation and life expectancy.pdf
     title: Dealing with spatial misalignment to model the relationship between deprivation and life expectancy in Liverpool
 ---